jolatechno/modular-site.js/README.md

 if __logginRequire__ is `true`, the view can only be accessed if the user is logged in, if `false`, it can can only be accessed if the user is not logged in, if `undefined` it can be accessed in both case.

-Helper functions and imports are located in the __src/views-js/modules/imports.js__ file.
+Helper functions are located in the __src/views-js/modules/functions.js__ file.

+Imports are located in the __src/views-js/modules/library.js__ file.

+Constants are located in the __src/views-js/modules/constants.js__ file.

 __ejs__ views are located in the __src/views__ folder.